mui/toolpad/docs/data/toolpad/concepts/managing-state.md

 ### Setting parameters

-You can set page parameters through the option to do so available in the **Inspector** when no component is selected.
+You can set page parameters from the Page tab in the **Inspector panel** on right.
 You can add multiple parameters along with a default value for each.

 ### Using parameters